Truly Multivariate Structured Additive Distributional Regression: Applications

 \paragraph{Model specification} We consider two different models.
-In the first model, each of the three marginal distributions is assumed to be Gaussian, such that the joint distribution is a multivariate Gaussian distribution with nine predictors $\eta_k, k=1,\dots,9$ referring to the three marginal means $\mu_\text{stunting}, \mu_\text{wasting}$ and $\mu_\text{underweight}$ and logarithms of the standard deviations $\sigma_\text{stunting}, \sigma_\text{wasting}$ and $\sigma_\text{underweight}$ as well as the three unrestricted parameters $\lambda_1, \lambda_2$ and $\lambda_3$ of the modified Cholesky decomposition of the correlation matrix.
+In the first model, each of the three marginal distributions is assumed to be Gaussian, such that the joint distribution is a multivariate Gaussian distribution with nine predictors $\eta_k, k=1,\dots,9$ referring to the three marginal means $\mu_\text{stunting}, \mu_\text{wasting}$ and $\mu_\text{underweight}$, the three logarithms of the standard deviations $\sigma_\text{stunting}, \sigma_\text{wasting}$ and $\sigma_\text{underweight}$ as well as the three unrestricted parameters $\lambda_1, \lambda_2$ and $\lambda_3$ of the modified Cholesky decomposition of the correlation matrix.
 In the second model, each of the marginal distributions follows a Student t-distribution.
 This model incorporates three additional predictors referring to the logarithmic degrees of freedom $\nu_\text{stunting}, \nu_\text{wasting}$ and $\nu_\text{underweight}$.
-In both models each predictor is that used in \citet{StrKleStaKliMay2023} and is modelled additively through four functional effects of \texttt{cage}, the age of the child in months, \texttt{mage}, the mother's age and body mass index \texttt{mbmi}, her partner's education \texttt{edupartner}, a discrete spatial effect \texttt{subregion} using the 37 districts in Nigeria and eleven further linear effects of binary and categorical variables, such as \texttt{munemployed}, whether the mother is unemployed and \texttt{csex}, the sex of the child.
+In both models each predictor is that used in \citet{StrKleStaKliMay2023} and is modelled additively through four functional effects of \texttt{cage}, the age of the child in months, \texttt{mage}, the mother's age and body mass index \texttt{mbmi}, her partner's education \texttt{edupartner}, a discrete spatial effect \texttt{subregion} using the 37 districts in Nigeria.
+We also include eleven further linear effects of binary and categorical variables, such as \texttt{munemployed}, whether the mother is unemployed and \texttt{csex}, the sex of the child.

-\paragraph{Model fits} For the Gaussian model all three margins show clear deviations from normality in the right tail (see Figure~B.9 in the Web Appendix).
+\paragraph{Model fits} For the Gaussian model all three margins show clear deviations from normality in the right tail (see Figure~D.11 in the Supporting Information).
 Previous analyses of this data set did not account for these deviations.
 An inspection of the normalized quantile residuals suggests that the Student t model fits the data slightly better, so that we consider the Student t model for the rest of this analysis.

-\paragraph{Estimated effects} The estimated functional and spatial effects coincide well with previous analyzes, see the Web Appendix~B for a discussion of the marginal effects.
+\paragraph{Estimated effects} The estimated functional and spatial effects coincide well with previous analyzes, see the Supporting Information~D for a discussion of the marginal effects.